SRileyCoyote/FFLIB_Working_Examples/README.md

 ### Import Board Game List from BoardGameGeek API

-As an Event Owner, I would like to import my Collection or GeekList from BoardGameGeek and add new entries to the application.
+As an Event Owner, I would like a form to import my Collection or GeekList from BoardGameGeek and add new those new Board Games into the application.
+Any Board Games not already in the application I would like marked as 🆕 and for those games to automatically be added to the Board Game Library for the Event I selected.
+Upon follow up imports, I would like the option to update the existing Board Games information from BoardGameGeek and for the Board Game to no longer be marked as 🆕.

 This Use Case shows examples for the following:
 - LWC